 Section 2 describes the Hanford Environmental Radiation Oversight Program, including a discussion of laboratory qualifications and how to interpret the results presented in this report.
 Environmental results are presented in Section 3.
-Tutorial information on radiation is found in Appendix A. The laboratory lower limits of detection are listed in Appendix B. Appendix C lists a glossary of radiation terms.
-Appendix D lists the full element names of the radionuclides discussed in this report.
+Tutorial information on radiation is found in Appendix A. The laboratory lower limits of detection are listed in Appendix B. Appendix C provides formulas used in sample analysis.
+Appendix D lists a glossary of radiation terms.
+Appendix E lists the full element names of the radionuclides discussed in this report.
+WASHINGTON STATE DEPARTMENT OF HEALTH

-2. The Hanford Environmental Radiation Oversight Program Description
+2. Program Description

-The objectives of the Oversight Program (see Section 1, Introduction) are met through collection and analysis of environmental samples and interpretation of results.
+The objectives of the oversight program (see Section 1, Introduction) are met through collection and analysis of environmental samples and interpretation of results.
 Samples are either split or collocated with Energy contractors.